 I implemented two solutions.
 Each has some pros and cons.
 You need to decide, which one works better for you.
 The description of the first one comes in this post.

 Salesforce introduced the Streaming API with its Spring ‘16 release (API v36).
 It was a neat feature since Salesforce users don’t have to poll or periodically call Salesforce to check any updates in their objects.
 One important limitation with API v36 was that the Streaming API (API v36) doesn’t guarantee durability and reliable delivery of notifications.
 However, Salesforce added message reliability and message durability in its API v37.
 We are excited to announce the release of Salesforce Connector v8.0.0 which supports the Durable Streaming API.
-(The Salesforce Connector supporting the API v38 will be released soon.)

 The amount of data in the world is growing exponentially.
 IDC predicted in 2014 that the amount of data on the planet would grow 10-fold in the next six years to 2020 from around 4.4 zettabytes to 44 zettabytes.
 Additionally, the majority of the recently generated data – like the comments you just made on Facebook – are unstructured or unmanaged.